tmhzxy/SBXposed/README.md

 ## Requirements
 - Xposed Framework
-- Sparkasse / Sparkasse+ app at least version 3.0+
+- Sparkasse / Sparkasse+ app at least version **3.0.0**
 - Android 4.4+

+Module is currently not working with latest app version.
+Only 3.0.0 is working with already created database.
+The next release of module will remove Kwitt functions, since use with Xposed is not legal.

 ## Usage
 1. Install SBXposed